artaveo/artaveo/ROAD-MAP-ARTAVEO.md

 # 14. Artaveo component inventory

-Components specific to this product (beyond the Phase 1 primitives).
+Components specific to this product.
+The generic primitives and patterns they are built from are listed in Phase 4.3–4.4; the identity components are built in Phase 4.5.
 Each must support Light/Dark, LTR/RTL, keyboard use, and — where data-driven — hide itself when its data is empty.

 | Component | Purpose | Origin | Data | Honesty rule |
 |---|---|---|---|---|